 MRU eBooks - includes more than 190 open access books published by MRU.
 Subject areas: the humanities and social sciences, exact sciences.
 There are doctoral dissertations.

-BASE - is one of the world′s most popular search engines especially for academic open access web resources.
-BASE provides more than 108 million documents from more than 5379 sources.
+BASE - is one of the world′s most popular search engines, especially for academic open access web resources.
+BASE provides more than 126 million documents from more than 6309 sources.
 Base provides access to full texts of about 75% of the indexed documents.

-BioMed Central - is an STM (Science, Technology and Medicine) publisher of 293 peer-reviewed open access journals.
+BioMed Central - is an STM (Science, Technology and Medicine) publisher more than 300 peer-reviewed open access journals.
 Lithuanian University of Health Sciences is a Member which means you can publish in any BioMed Central journal without paying a fee.

-Central and Eastern European Online Library (CEEOL) - is an online archive which provides access to full text articles from 1331 humanities and social science journals and re-digitized documents pertaining to Central, Eastern and South-Eastern European topics.
+Central and Eastern European Online Library (CEEOL) - is an online archive which provides access to full-text articles from 1543 humanities and social science journals and re-digitized documents pertaining to Central, Eastern and South-Eastern European topics.

 EBSCO Open Access Databases - is free access to journals related to the medical and health, biology, and more.